 Secondly, it affects the brightness of a photo because it’s related to how much light your camera sensor receives while taking a picture.
 Fast shutter speeds will let more light in and have brighter pictures than slow shutter speeds that allow less light into the camera.

 Lastly, it can affect the brightness of a photo because it also affects how long you’re exposing an image to light.
 This means that if your shutter is open for longer than usual, then more light will come in and consequently make images brighter.
-However, keep in mind that this could also lead to motion blur due to slower shutter speeds.
+However, keep in mind that this could also lead to motion blur due to slower speeds.

 Shutter speed for beginners